Mental Fitness Bootcamp

 Habits/Routine - implementing the systems and taking care of the mindset consistently and frequently

 Most experts and clients recognize the connection between big emotions and ADHD.
+You don’t have to have ADHD to benefit from this Mental Fitness Bootcamp, though.
 This course provides tools for building mental fitness so that you learn to identify Saboteurs (voices in your head that generate stress and negative emotions) and how to shift (Self-Command) to the Sage perspective that every problem or challenge can be converted into a gift and opportunity ( self-actualization).
 Positive Intelligence takes care of shifting Mindsets (your internal voices) - building internal resources and access points.

 From the Positive Intelligence Website: